-The Turner Prize is the UKs most prestigious art award and is awarded annually to a British artist under the age of fifty.
+The Turner Prize is the UK’s most prestigious art award and in 2004, the £25,000 prize was awarded to Jeremy Deller.

 - Kutlug Ataman – nominated